connor-shrader/math-tools/README.md

 ## Configuration

-Some app configurations are shown in `config.py` in the main directory.
+Some app configurations will be shown in `config.py` in the main directory.
 However, some configurations (such as `SECRET_KEY`) must be kept hidden.
 Also, some configurations will differ between local and deployment versions (such as `DEBUG`).
 To resolve this issue, I have a two additional configuration files.
 The local version uses `local_config.py`, which I have in my `.gitignore` file.
 The deployment version uses `deploy_config.py`, which reads from environment variables.

 ## Runtime and Required Libraries